 - 100 grams (2/3 cups) dark chocolate

-- Line an 8 inch square cake pan with baking or parchment paper.
+- Line an 8-inch square pan with baking or parchment paper.
 In a large mixing bowl, add crushed cookies, sugar and peanut butter.

 - Pour over melted butter and stir to combine until a smooth peanut butter dough forms.
 Transfer mixture to prepared pan and smooth to form one even layer.
 Place in the fridge for at least 2 hours to set.